| Appendix 5: Articles

 private mills are to assist when State-owned mills could not

+do the job by themselves.
 He also called for efforts to produce 1,440

 tons of bran oil at the bran oil mills.
+Surplus broken rice and bran will be

+exported to earn foreign exchange, he said.
 The minister pointed out that new crop of

 paddy will be milled properly beginning November and December